pekim/gobbi/docs-src/getting-started.md

 * `./gobbi example simple_window`
     * Be patient.
-        The first `go build` or `go run` will take quite a while, perhaps a few minutes.
+        The first `go build` or `go run` will take quite a while, perhaps a minute.
-        Subsequent builds of applications will be a *lot* quicker as cached gobbi packages will be used by the Go commands.
+        Subsequent builds of applications will be a lot quicker as cached gobbi packages will be used by the Go tools.

 Run `./gobbi examples` for a list of the available examples.

+(The gobbi script supports other commands, but they are only needed for development of gobbi itself.)

 ## use in an application
 Using gobbi in an application in no different to using